Lilice-15/Lilice-15/README.md

 # 💫 About Me:
-𐙚 ꒰ Hello!<br>𐙚 ꒰ I'm currently studying and programming in C
+𐙚 ꒰ Hello!<br>𐙚 ꒰ I'm currently studying and programming in C and in Python

 # 💻 Tech Stack: